 The aim of this messy game is to take a bite out of treacle (molasses)-covered scones hanging from string while your hands are tied behind your back.
 Inevitably your face ends up covered in sticky gunge.

-Traditionally Halloween was not just for children.
+Traditionally Halloween night was considered to be a time when the veil between the mortal world and the Otherworld thinned to almost transparency.
+It was a time when visions by those with ‘the Sight’ became clearer.
+Those born at Halloween were said to be gifted with the Second Sight.
+In the past, Halloween was not just for children.
 Young adults could also entertain themselves with games which would reveal their future spouse.
 An apple would be peeled in a long strip, then the peel would be tossed over your shoulder.
 The peel was believed to land in the shape of the first letter of your future spouse’s name.

 For newly engaged couples, another fortune-telling game existed.
 To find out whether or not you and your beloved would live happily ever after, the couple would toss a nut each into an open fire.
-If the nuts smouldered quietly next to each other amongst the flames, then the union would be a good one, but if they hissed and crackled, then beware!
+If the nuts smouldered quietly next to each other amongst the flames, then the union would be a good one.
+Alas, if the nuts hissed and crackled, beware!